the-turing-game/the-source-and-comments/README.md

          producing information that a human would respond with;
      <b>manipulation:</b> in which machine tries to manipulate a human emotionally or logically so
         that (s)he would perceive <i>any</i> (arbitrary) responses produced by a machine as human.
-And, as we know now, the Language Models created by engineers frequently resort to the second one.
+And, as we know now, Language Models created by engineers frequently resort to the second one.
 </pre>
 In order to make it useful for this day and age I'm going to extract the essense of the problem of deception of humans by men or machines and formulate it as a set of rules of a game.